datastax/ruby-driver/features/asynchronous_io/README.md

   * block application thread until execution has completed
   * register a listener to be notified when a result is available.

 Whenever a `Cql::Future` is resolved using its `get` method, it will block until it has a value.
 Once a value is available, it will be returned.
-In case of an error, an exception will be raised via `get` method.
+In case of an error, an exception will be raised.

 When describing different asynchronous method results, we will use a `Cql::Future[Type]` notation to signal the type of the result of the future.
 For example, `Cql::Future[Cql::Result]` is a future that returns an instance of `Cql::Result` when calling its `get` method.